adtzlr/felupe/docs/tutorial/elementary_deformations.rst

     ax["right"].legend()
     ax["right"].grid()

-    # fetch the data of the plot lines
+If the data of the force-displacement curves is needed for the calibration of the material parameters on given experimentally determined force-displacement curves, the data may be extracted from the figure.

+..  code-block:: python

     data = [(line.get_xdata(), line.get_ydata()) for line in ax["right"].lines]